baklai/docker-privoxy/README.md

 A fast, minimalist proxy system using [Privoxy](https://www.privoxy.org) and [Tor](https://www.torproject.org) for unrestricted internet browsing.

+About Privoxy

+Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.
+Privoxy has a flexible configuration and can be customized to suit individual needs and tastes.
+It has application for both stand-alone systems and multi-user networks.

+About Tor

+The goal of onion routing was to have a way to use the internet with as much privacy as possible, and the idea was to route traffic through multiple servers and encrypt it each step of the way.
+This is still a simple explanation for how Tor works today.

 ## Quick Start

 The quickest way to get started is using [docker compose](https://docs.docker.com/compose/).